GreptimeTeam/docs/docs/v0.5/en/user-guide/query-data/sql.md

 # SQL

-GreptimeDB supports full SQL for you to query data from a database.
-Here are some query examples for the `monitor` so you can get familiar with using SQL alongside GreptimeDB functions.
+GreptimeDB supports full SQL for querying data from a database.

+In this document, we will use the `monitor` table to demonstrate how to query data.
-For examples on how to create the `monitor` table and insert data into it, please refer to [Table Management](/user-guide/table-management.md#create-table) and [Write Data](/user-guide/write-data/sql.md).
+For instructions on creating the `monitor` table and inserting data into it, please refer to [Table Management](/user-guide/table-management.md#create-table) and [Write Data](/user-guide/write-data/sql.md).

 ## Basic query